 “Stop trying to be an interfering Mama-in-law,” he advised her with a teasing smile.
 “It’s her day.”

 “Yes, but… It’s only been a little over a month since little JayJay was born.
 I’m worried that she’s doing too much.”

 “She’s young, and full of energy.”
 He smiled as he buttered a roll.
 “Like you were at the same age.”

-“Well, at least it won’t be like Julia’s christening,” she mused.
-“When my father arrived in the middle of it all to ruin everything.”
+“Well, at least it won’t be like Julia’s Christening,” she mused.
+“When my father arrived in the middle of it all to mess things up.”

-“He ruined nothing.”
+“He messed nothing up.”
 He chuckled with laughter.
 “Though it would have been quite an entertainment to see John Treneglos try to best him in a wrestling bout.”

 “Ross!”
 But she too laughed.

 “Well, it would.”
 He took a sip of his soup.
 “I’d have laid twenty guineas on your father.”